George Holmes Howison

 George Holmes Howison (29 November 1834 – 31 December 1916) was an American philosopher who established the philosophy department at the University of California, Berkeley and held the position there of Mills Professor of Intellectual and Moral Philosophy and Civil Polity.
 He also founded the Philosophical Union, one of the oldest philosophical organizations in the United States.

 Howison's philosophy is set forth almost entirely in his volume entitled The Limits of Evolution, and other essays, illustrating the metaphysical theory of personal idealism (1901, 2nd ed.: 1905).
-Scrutinizing the idea of evolution that had come to the fore, he proved not only that no Person can be wholly "the product of 'continuous creation'", evolution, but went on also to show that, rooted in the very same (a priori) reason, fulfilled philosophy necessarily ends in the "Vision Beatific", "that universal circle of spirits which, since the time of the stoics, has so pertinently been called the City of God".

 Friends and former students of Howison established the Howison Lectures in Philosophy in 1919.
 Over the years, the lecture series has included talks by distinguished philosophers such as Michel Foucault and Noam Chomsky.

 Life

 George Holmes Howison was born on November 29, 1834, in Montgomery County, Maryland, and died in Berkeley, California on December 31, 1916.
 His parents were Robert Howison of Virginia and Eliza Holmes Howison of Maryland.
 These were old and distinguished Southern families, Presbyterians and slaveholders.
 Howison's biography is eclectic and the basis of Howison's later devotion to pluralism.
 Howison was the primary originator of philosophical pluralism in America, which was his most enduring contribution to philosophy.
 Although he was widely recognized during his lifetime, Howison's ideas have spread and come into the present mainly through influence on other notable philosophers whose names have continued to attract attention, especially Josiah Royce, William James, and Borden Parker Bowne.
 Howison was, by the accounts of those who knew him, a very persuasive philosopher.

 When Howison was four years of age his parents freed their slaves and moved to Marietta, Ohio, for the improved educational and cultural life it offered at that time.
 The various Christian sects there had worked out a consensus and ecumenism, creating a co-operative community in which even Protestants and Catholics worked together.
 This religious pluralism was exceedingly rare in 19th century North America.
 Howison attended Marietta Academy and later Harmar Academy where he received a classical education, including ancient languages.
 He entered Marietta College at 14 and studied German.
 He studied philosophy in his senior year.
 After graduating, Howison pursued Christian ministry, graduating from Lane Seminary in Cincinnati and being licensed to preach.
 Howison did not take a church, however, and served as a schoolteacher and principal several Ohio towns.
 In 1862 he moved to Salem, Massachusetts as a school principal.
 There he met and married Lois Caswell, an English teacher, who was related to several prominent academic families associated with Yale University and Brown University.
 Howison continued to educate himself, especially in mathematics.